AymericW/API-Testing-Framework/README.md

 2 - cd api-testing <br>

-3 - Checkout to Your new branch from Customers/Aymeric
+3 - Checkout to Your new branch from Customers/Aymeric or Master

     - npm install
 	- Run a feature : npm run start features/feature.name